Net control guidelines

 Start of race

 This is net control.
-The half marathon has started at <time>. <Callsign>,
+The half marathon has started at TIME.
+CALLSIGN, standing by.

 Closing the net